javier-zarate/toyProblemsDaily/README.md

 sources:

-_Leetcode, Codewars, HackerRank, Interview Cake and other sources!_
+_Leetcode, Codewars, HackerRank, Code Signal, Interview Cake and other sources!_

 Each problem should have the following: